 Lake Tahoe Thing to Do

 KidZone is a hands-on children's museum in the heart of the High Sierra.
 The space is designed for kids younger than 8 years old to learn and share experiences with the special adults in their lives through open-ended play.
-KidZone is open all year long, and the site has an indoor space as well as an outdoor nature play area during the spring, summer and...read more
+KidZone is open all year.
+The site has an indoor space as well as an outdoor nature play area during the spring, summer and fall.
+Other...read more

 Lake Tahoe Thing to Do